 Over half of the world's population lives in cities, and the number is anticipated to grow in all regions.
 Air pollution is the fifth largest human health risk factor globally, and a public health concern in megacities around the world.
 In addition to the emissions of short-lived air pollutants, cities are also estimated to account for ~70% of the global fossil carbon dioxide (CO2) emissions, and CO2 is the largest positive forcing on global climate.

-Recent research from the NOAA Chemical Sciences Laboratory (CSL) reveal major gaps in our understanding of both urban and marine chemistry.
-In urban atmospheres in the U.S. and Europe, long-term reductions in emissions of volatile organic compounds (VOCs) from sources such as motor vehicles have made volatile chemical products (VCPs = coatings, adhesives, inks, personal care products, cleaning agents, etc.) are emerging as a major source of volatile organic compounds (VOCs).
+In urban atmospheres in the U.S. and Europe, long-term reductions in emissions of volatile organic compounds (VOCs) from sources such as motor vehicles have made volatile chemical products (VCPs = personal care products, cleaning agents, coatings, adhesives, inks, etc.) the major VOC source in densely populated areas.
 The emissions and impacts of VCPs on atmospheric chemistry are not well understood.
-In the presence of nitrogen oxides (NOx), VOCs undergo chemistry that lead to the formation of ground-level ozone and aerosols.
-In a pilot study performed in conjunction with the Long Island Sound Tropospheric Ozone Study (LISTOS), NOAA CSL field measurements in New York City revealed that fragranced consumer products and other VCPs account for over half of the anthropogenic VOC emissions, and enhance formation of ground-level ozone during a heatwave event.
+In the presence of nitrogen oxides (NOx), VOCs undergo chemistry that leads to the formation of ground-level ozone and aerosols.
+In a pilot study performed in conjunction with the Long Island Sound Tropospheric Ozone Study (LISTOS 2019), NOAA CSL field measurements in New York City revealed that VCPs account for over half of the anthropogenic VOC emissions, and enhance formation of ground-level ozone during a heatwave event.
 While VCPs emissions are included in the US National Emissions Inventory (NEI), and have been regulated for their impacts on ozone formation and air toxics, their emissions may be underestimated by a factor of 2-3.
 Over time the composition of VCPs has changed, shifting away from aromatics and chlorinated solvents towards oxygenated VOCs with the inclusion of fragranced components like d-limonene.

-After decades of decline in ground-level ozone and fine particulate matter (PM2.5), the downward trends may be slowing in the most recent years.
-This could be a result of unanticipated trends in emissions, increasing influence of regional background sources, long-range transport, changes in atmospheric chemistry, and/or a consequence of a changing climate with heatwaves in the US becoming more frequent, longer in duration, and more intense.
+After decades of decline in ground-level ozone and fine particulate matter (PM2.5) in the U.S., the downward trends are slowing in the most recent years.
+This could be a result of unanticipated trends in emissions, increasing influence of regional background sources, long-range transport, changes in atmospheric chemistry, and/or a consequence of a changing climate with heat waves in the US becoming more frequent, longer in duration, and more intense.
 Many US metropolitan areas violate the 8-hour ozone standard as regulated under the Clean Air Act, which is of concern to environmental managers.
 In addition to air quality, many cities and states are developing plans to reduce their carbon footprint, including for CO2 and methane (CH4).
 Such efforts will impact future emissions of VOCs and NOx with potential co-benefits on air quality.

-Biogenic sulfur oxidation products, mainly from oceanic DMS (CH3SCH3) emissions, are the primary driver of particulate sulfur formation in the remote atmosphere.
-The DMS oxidation mechanism is not fully characterized, and many of the key intermediates affecting aerosol and sulfur dioxide (SO2) yields have only been theorized.
+Biogenic sulfur oxidation products, mainly from oceanic dimethyl sulfide (DMS, CH3SCH3) emissions, are the primary driver of particulate sulfur formation in the remote atmosphere.
+The DMS oxidation mechanism is not fully characterized, and many of the key intermediates affecting aerosol, sulfur dioxide (SO2), and carbonyl sulfide (OCS) yields have only been theorized.
 Accurate representation of both the DMS oxidation product branching fractions and timescales in chemical transport models is critical to establishing a quantitative relationship between oceanic DMS emissions and atmospheric particle number and CCN concentrations in the marine boundary layer (MBL).
 Recent developments in the understanding of this system, mainly the discovery of hydroperoxymethyl thioformate (HPMTF), highlight the degree to which global models inaccurately parameterize this chemistry.
 These recent advances motivate a reexamination of several decades of research assessing the role of DMS derived CCN relative to other sources of marine CCN, such as sea-spray aerosol, long-range transport of terrestrial particles, and secondary marine aerosol produced from non-DMS precursors, in both pre-industrial and present-day atmospheres.

 For further information, download the AEROMMA White Paper